GingerNinja23/ipop-documentation/Running-GroupVPN-on-Linux.md

     ps aux | grep gvpn_controller.py
     kill <pid-of-gvpn_controller.py>
     ```
+    Note: For 32-bit ubuntu machine use "ipop-tincan-x86" in place of "ipop-tincan-x86_64".

 **Run groupvpn on another machine using same credentials and they will connect
 with each other.**